 Meet Market - Day 1 & 2: This is the main event for many.
 Hundreds of vendors will set up camp in the main conference area, pitching their products and services to passers-by.
 It's a great place to get a quick overview of the industry, plus find new opportunities around every corner.

-Speeches and Panels - Day 1 & 2: We're tempted to say that this is the best series of speakers we've ever seen, but to be fair, the speakers at Affiliate World events are always outstanding.
+Speeches and Panels - Day 1 & 2: The speakers at Affiliate World events are always outstanding.
 You'll find interesting keynotes and panels throughout both conference days.
 Schedule your time wisely to make as many as possible!

-Networking Mixers - Day 1 & 2: You could find your next business partner or breakthrough opportunity at these intimate networking mixers.
+Networking Mixers - Day 1 & 2: Labs are hyper-focused speeches, panels, and networking mixers organised back-to-back by niche.
+You could find your next business partner or breakthrough opportunity at these intimate networking mixers.
 They're focused on specific topics, allowing you to meet with like-minded entrepreneurs in a comfortable, business-oriented setting.